port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/templates/istio.md

 :::

-Below are the Istio blueprint schema used in the exporter:
+Below are the Istio blueprint schemas used in the exporter:

 <details>
 <summary> <b>Istio gateway blueprint (click to expand)</b> </summary>